ariana-ssilva/entra21-logica-java-2022/Aula04 - ExercicioComparandoDoisNumeros/README.md

-# Exercise 4.1 - Comparing two number's value
+# Exercise 4.1 - Comparing two number's values

 Write a program to compare 2 numbers and inform if the 1st is equal to the 2nd number.